 Car hire firms abroad have more catches than a corset, but follow our 30 tips and unhook them with ease.

-It's possible to get holiday car hire for £14/day, but don't leave it until you're there.
-Read our top tips to find the cheapest prices, slash your insurance excess and bag the best breakdown cover.
+It's possible to get holiday car hire for £8/day this summer by booking ASAP, so don't leave it until you're there.
+Read our top tips to find the cheapest prices, slash your insurance excess and beat hidden nasties.

 Is there a cleaning charge?
 Read the terms and conditions for hidden and extra costs when you book, such as £15-£20 cleaning fees charged at the end of the hire period.
 Sometimes these can be applied for minor differences in the state of the car between picking it up and returning it.